 “Marriage is a tool and a test to deepen your love and reverence, trust, and obedience for Jesus Christ.
 This is not about you.
 It’s about Christ—becoming as Christ in your character as to how you relate to each other.”

-PLEASE NOTE: Since writing this original article it has been pointed out to us that some marriages, where there is a large difference in ages, DO work out well.
+Since writing this original article it has been pointed out to us that some marriages with large age gaps DO work out well.
 And that is a great point that I should have stated stronger originally.
-We don’t ever want those who are in this type of situation who are considering marrying to back away because a marriage like this would be hopeless in working — because that would be untrue.
+We don’t want to discourage those who SHOULD marry to hold back.
 It would not give God the elbow-room to work miracles in situations He has ordained to work this way.
 And we definitely serve a miracle-working God!

 But rather, we want those who are considering entering into this type of marriage to be prepared for the possible problems that could await them.
-If you’re taking a long journey and you have the opportunity to be better prepared ahead of time because you were fore-warned, it could definitely work to your benefit.
+If you’re taking a long journey and you have the opportunity to be better prepared ahead of time, it could definitely work to your benefit.
 That’s how we hope to help you.
-If you plan to climb Mount Everest and you didn’t take the proper equipment or you didn’t know to take along certain gear that you’d need, you’d be glad to know that ahead of time.
+If you plan to climb Mount Everest and you didn’t know to take along certain gear that you’d need, you’d be glad to know that ahead of time.

-But on the other hand, if you’re planning on climbing Mount Everest and you (or your partner) really aren’t the type person who could withstand the rigors this type of “journey” could thrust upon you in the long-run, you would be foolish to proceed.
-We want you to prayerfully consider if you’re in one type of situation or the other because a wrong decision could bring devastating results.
+If you’re planning on climbing Mount Everest and you aren’t the type person who could withstand the rigors this type of “journey”, you would be foolish to proceed.
+A wrong decision could bring devastating results.

 Thoughts of marrying someone can be very romantic.
 It’s easy to think that we can climb over any type of mountain, as long as we’re together.
-But we need to make sure that we’ve considered ahead of time all we need to so we go into this very important commitment prepared as best we can —or stop from proceeding any further if that would be best.
+But we need to make sure that we’ve considered ahead of time so we prepare as best we can.
+Or we need to stop from proceeding any further if that would be best.
 We hope the above article has done that for you.

 For additional information, below are links to articles that may help you in the prayerful decision-making process.
 Please click onto the links below to read: